 3. How many units can I enroll in for Work Experience?

 Units are based on the number of hours you work during the semester.
 You must complete your hours in order to receive credit for this course.
 If by the withdrawal date for the course you anticipate you will not complete the necessary hours, you have the option of dropping the course and adding a short course for a lower number of units.
 Students can take up to 6 total units while attending SBCC.

 4. How many hours do I have to work or volunteer?

-The hours you can commit to working during the semester (a 16 week period of time) determines how many units you can enroll in.
-Hours and units are noted below.
-Notice that if you are volunteering or completing internship hours, fewer hours are required for each unit.
+The hours you can commit to working during the semester (16 weeks per semester of 6 weeks per summer school session) determines how many units you can enroll in.
+Hours and units are noted bellow.
+Fewer hours are required per unit for volunteer/internship (un-paid) hours.

 1 unit = 75 work hours or (60 volunteer hours)

 3 units = 225 or (180)

 5. How many class meetings am I required to attend?